aws-samples/sns-xray-active-tracing-blog-source-code/README.md

 1. An AWS API Gateway receiving ride requests from users
 2. An AWS Lambda processing ride requests
 3. A DynamoDB table that serves as a store for rides
-4. An Amazon SNS topic that serves as a fan-out for ride requests
+4. An SNS topic that serves as a fan-out for ride requests
 5. Individual Amazon SQS queues and AWS Lambdas set up as buffering load-balancer to process ride requests by various back office services (customer notification, customer accounting, and so on)
 6. An SNS message filter is in place for the subscription of the extraordinary rides service
 7. A Kinesis Data Firehose delivery streams and archives them in an S3 bucket